Wikidata/soweego/docs/index.rst

 .. note:: the best way is to :ref:`new`.

-Please have a look here:
+Please also have a look here:

 .. toctree::
    :maxdepth: 2